JDLeongomez/JDL_website/content/es/authors/valentina-cepeda/_index.md

 ---
 # Display name
-title: Valentina Cepeda Monsalve
+title: Valentina Cepeda

 # Weight
 weight: 2025

 # Username (this should match the folder name)
 authors:
-- valentina-cepeda-monsalve
+- valentina-cepeda

 # Is this the primary user of the site?
 superuser: false